geophydog/Vespagram/README.md

 ***

 # Installation
-- After downloading the C programming source code just run "make" to compile it, and you will get the executable binary file "vespa", and copy it in your bin directory.
+- After downloading the C programming source code just run "make" to compile it, and you will get the executable binary file "vespa", and copy it in your bin directory if you wish.

 ***